What is Customer Sentiment? And Why Does it Matter?

 • Loyalty.
 When customers are happy and continue to have positive interactions with your brand, they have no reason to jump ship in favor of one of your competitors.
 Even if other firms promote newer or cheaper offerings, your people will tend to stick with the brand they already know, like, and trust.

 • Exposure.
 Research shows customers talk to their friends, colleagues, neighbors, and loved ones about their experiences with brands (positive, negative, or neutral).
 About 50 percent of customers share their experiences on social media, but as much as 72 percent actually talk about them in person.
-That same rate of people (72 percent) will tell six or more others about their positive experience.
+That same rate of people (72 percent) will tell six or more others about their positive experiences.
 Just 13 percent of customers will recommend a company with poor customer service.

 • Marketing and innovation.
 Another benefit of having your finger on the pulse of your company’s customer sentiment is that you may unearth new opportunities.
 Your customers will tell you what they like and don’t like.
 They may even expose you to different desires and pain points of which you were not aware.
 This can guide you to develop new marketing campaigns, innovation, and creative product development.